sphinx-toolbox/sphinx-highlights/doc-source/usage.rst

 	.. rst:directive:option:: colours
 		:type: Comma- or space-separated list of strings.

-		The colours to use for the panel headers.
+		| The colours to use for the panel headers.
 Choose from "blue", "green", "red", or "orange".
-Default "blue".
+		| Default "blue".

+		.. versionchanged:: 0.2.0  If more than four colours are provided four will be chosen at random.

 	.. rst:directive:option:: classes
 		:type: Comma- or space-separated list of strings.